 Final Thoughts

+Ringworm is not a life-threatening infection, but, it's still a disturbing infection that causes massive irritation.
 Owners should be very wary when dealing with ringworm because it can easily spread to humans.
 Simple hygiene, like regular baths and grooming, can help dogs avoid contracting ringworm.

 However, if your dog does get ringworm, it's best to take them to the vet for a clear diagnosis.
 From there, owners can use several home remedies to combat ringworm in dogs.
-Keep your dog away from other animals and make sure to quarantine your pet at home if you believe the infection has been going around.
+Keep your dog away from other animals and make sure to quarantine your pet at home if you believe the ringworm infection has been going around.

 Like with most fungal infections in dogs, cleanliness and time are the most important factors in the healing process.
-If home remedies such as apple cider vinegar, tea tree oil, or coconut oil do not work, ask your vet for further instruction.
+If home remedies such topical treatments such as apple cider vinegar, tea tree oil, or coconut oil do not work, ask your vet for further instruction.
 Check out the Holistapet homepage to learn more about our brand and products.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.